Skip to main content

 Connect to cluster

-1. Refer to Virtual Machine > Create and connect instance to access your instance and install a Redis client if necessary.
+1. Refer to Virtual Machine > Create and connect to instance to access your VM.
+Install Redis Client if it's not already available.

 Connect to Redis instance

-{PORT}Port number for Redis connection; default is 6379 or the user-defined port
+{PORT}Port for Redis connection, default is 6379 or your custom port

 Change parameter group

-You can change the parameter group associated with a cluster.
+You can change the parameter group attached to a cluster.

-2. In the Cluster menu, click the [More] icon next to the cluster you want to update, and select Change parameter group.
+2. From the Cluster tab, click the [⋮] menu for the cluster and select Change parameter group.

-3. In the Change Parameter Group popup, select the new parameter group and click Confirm.
+3. In the popup, choose the new parameter group and click Confirm.